-This year Sandglass welcomed an exciting roster of first-time and returning performers.
+Last year Sandglass welcomed an exciting roster of first-time and returning performers.
 See more information about their shows below:

 Fly features the Swan and the Flamingo, two giant birds built entirely from garbage and obsolete items, who live between two worlds and remind us of times when we were perhaps more in tune with nature around us.
 This piece is performed by Break-Fast Puppets, a young and innovative company co-directed by Anthony Sellitto and Joanie Papillon.
 Soon to be alumni of the Puppet Arts program at UConn, these artists seek to tell compelling stories that process the non-material world through sculptural techniques, choreographic vocabulary and visual storytelling.